 Vic going back to Hub City feels completely wrong.
 It ruins the poignancy of the ending of #36 and makes his character arc superfluous.
 However, in mainstream superhero comics, there must always be this concept of the illusion of change.
 Status quos must be preserved so that new readers can hop on.
 It sucks that O’Neil made this decision, but it is something he attempts to undue in Vic’s later appearances.
 One thing that O’Neil delivers on, though, is the death of Jackie.
-He makes Vic’s return cost something, and considering The Question has tried so hard not to be a superhero book, that really fits.
+He makes Vic’s return cost something, and considering The Question has tried so hard

 The Question Quarterly #3: “Hell In Hub City”

 Denys Cowan does not do the art for this issue.
 Instead, the art is done by a very young Joe Quesada, who would go on to become very important to the comic industry.
 His art is alright but feels a bit unfinished in places.
 He also makes all the core characters seem a bit younger than they have been.
 This is nowhere more apparent than Izzy O’Toole, who now appears to be a handsome silver fox instead of a slimy man nearing retirement.